ghkhashayar/docs/docs/widgets/has-many.md

+---
+sidebarDepth: 0
+---
 # Has Many Relation Widget
 ![HasMany Widget](../images/screenshots/widgets/item-list.jpg)

-HasMany is list of entities with HasMany relation. interface and functionality is look like [ItemListWidget](./item-list.md) but for HasMany relation instead of array.
+HasMany is a list of entities with HasMany relation. interface and functionality is look like [ItemListWidget](./item-list.md) but for HasMany relation instead of array.

 ## Sample
 ```php